Canadians: Languages

 A multitude of languages are used by Canadians, with English and French (the official languages) being the mother tongues of approximately 56% and 21% of Canadians, respectively.
 As of the 2016 Census, just over 7.3 million Canadians listed a non-official language as their mother tongue.
 Some of the most common non-official first languages include Chinese (1,227,680 first-language speakers), Punjabi (501,680), Spanish (458,850), Tagalog (431,385), Arabic (419,895), German (384,040), and Italian (375,645).
-Less than one percent of Canadians (just over 250,000 individuals) can speak an indigenous language.
-About half this number (129,865) reported using an indigenous language on a daily basis.
+Less than one percent of Canadians (just over 250,000 individuals) can speak an Indigenous language.
+About half this number (129,865) reported using an Indigenous language on a daily basis.
 Additionally, Canadians speak several sign languages; the number of speakers is unknown of the most spoken ones, American Sign Language (ASL) and Quebec Sign Language (LSQ), as it is of Maritime Sign Language and Plains Sign Talk.
-There are only 47 speakers of the Inuit sign language Inuktitut.
+There are only 47 speakers of the Inuit Sign Language.

 English and French are recognized by the Constitution of Canada as official languages.
 All federal government laws are thus enacted in both English and French, with government services available in both languages.
-Two of Canada's territories give official status to indigenous languages.
+Two of Canada's territories give official status to Indigenous languages.
 In Nunavut, Inuktitut, and Inuinnaqtun are official languages, alongside the national languages of English and French, and Inuktitut is a common vehicular language in territorial government.
 In the Northwest Territories, the Official Languages Act declares that there are eleven different languages: Chipewyan, Cree, English, French, Gwich'in, Inuinnaqtun, Inuktitut, Inuvialuktun, North Slavey, South Slavey, and Tłįchǫ.
 Multicultural media are widely accessible across the country and offer specialty television channels, newspapers, and other publications in many minority languages.

 In Canada, as elsewhere in the world of European colonies, the frontier of European exploration and settlement tended to be a linguistically diverse and fluid place, as cultures using different languages met and interacted.
-The need for a common means of communication between the indigenous inhabitants and new arrivals for the purposes of trade, and (in some cases) intermarriage, led to the development of mixed languages.
+The need for a common means of communication between the Indigenous inhabitants and new arrivals for the purposes of trade, and (in some cases) intermarriage, led to the development of mixed languages.
 Languages like Michif, Chinook Jargon, and Bungi creole tended to be highly localized and were often spoken by only a small number of individuals who were frequently capable of speaking another language.
 Plains Sign Talk—which functioned originally as a trade language used to communicate internationally and across linguistic borders—reached across Canada, the United States, and into Mexico.